blongden73/macrame/_posts/2020-06-01-martin-laksman-•-illustrator.md

     >

-    > \-On Macrame network
+    > * On Macrame network

     **Talking about Macramé,** the question now would be, how a football fan who teaches university studies and creates top of the class illustration and design work started collaborating with Macramé?\

     **The answer is more or less the same one as in all other Macramé collaborators network cases.** He worked with a guy, who worked with a guy.
 They became friends and they recruited him.
-A story we can see repeats itself on most of the talented collaborators we could see here.\
+A story we can see repeats itself on most of the talented collaborators we could see here.

-    \

     A story of passion for doing awesome work and sharing values.
-That’s the story of this goalkeeper with skilful hands.\
+That’s the story of this goalkeeper with skilful hands.
 That’s the story of Martin Laksman.
 working: Working Illustrator Art Director Club Atletico Independiente - Living Argentina
 teaching: >-
   Teaching\